Quantum Learning Boolean Linear Functions w.r.t. Product Distributions: Introduction

 \subsection{Structure of the Paper}

 The paper is structured in the following way.
-In section $2$ we introduce the well-known notions from classical learning, quantum computation and Boolean Fourier analysis required for our purposes as well as the prototypic learning algorithm which motivates our procedures.
-Section $3$ consists of a description of the learning task to be considered.
-This is followed by a generalization of the Bernstein-Vazirani algorithm to product distributions in section $4$.
+In section \ref{SctPrelims} we introduce the well-known notions from classical learning, quantum computation and Boolean Fourier analysis required for our purposes as well as the prototypic learning algorithm which motivates our procedures.
+Section \ref{SctLearningProblem} consists of a description of the learning task to be considered.
+This is followed by a generalization of the Bernstein-Vazirani algorithm to product distributions in section \ref{SctGenBV}.
 In the next section, this is used to develop two quantum algorithms for solving our problem.
-Section $6$ then contains a stability analysis of the second of the two procedures w.r.t. noise in training data and computation.
+(Appendix \ref{SctNoiseStability} contains a stability analysis of the second of the two procedures w.r.t.~noise in training data and computation.)
+In section \ref{SctSampCompLowerBound} we establish sample complexity lower bounds complementing the upper bounds implied by the algorithms of section \ref{SctQuantSampCompUpperBounds}.
 Finally, we conclude with some open questions and the references.